ysrg/coinwatch/README.md

 ### Colors

-Colors are specific to % in price changes from previos close
+Colors are specific to price pct changes from previous close

 ___